Enriched $\infty$-operads: Introduction

-Finally, in \S\ref{sec alg} we prove our second main result, which relates our enriched \iopds{} to the existing homotopy theories of operads strictly enriched in model categories.
+Finally, in \S\ref{sec alg} we prove our third main result, which relates our enriched \iopds{} to the existing homotopy theories of operads strictly enriched in model categories.
 Specifically, we prove the following rectification theorem: \begin{thm} Suppose $\mathbf{V}$ is a nice symmetric monoidal model category, and let $\mathbf{V}[W^{-1}]$ denote the symmetric monoidal \icat{} obtained by inverting the weak equivalences.
 Then the \icat{} $\OpdI^{\mathbf{V}[W^{-1}]}$ of \iopds{} enriched in $\mathbf{V}[W^{-1}]$ is equivalent to the \icat{} $\Opd^{\mathbf{V}}[\name{DK}^{-1}]$, obtained by inverting the Dwyer--Kan equivalences between strictly enriched $\mathbf{V}$-operads. \end{thm} This result applies, for example, with $\mathbf{V}$ being simplicial sets (where we recover a result of Cisinski--Moerdijk~\cite{CisinkiMoerdijk3}), symmetric spectra, or chain complexes over a field of characteristic $0$.
+To prove this we first show that $\mathcal{V}$-enriched \iopds{} with a fixed set of objects are equivalent to algebras in $\mathcal{V}$ for the \iopd{} obtained from the classical operad for $S$-coloured operads; the rectification result then reduces to a rectification result for operad algebras due to Pavlov and Scholbach~\cite{PavlovScholbach}.